We had so few relatives, but so much family

 So this wrench of a Shabbos kiddush made me extremely anxious.
 Who would come?
 We lived out of the neighborhood, and it’s quite a far walk for our friends.
 On top of that, my son doesn’t read Hebrew due to his dyslexia.
 For months I’d been nervous about whether he’d be able to say the brachos on the Torah.
 Would he come through?

 These questions were swirling in my head as I ran to the supermarket, grabbing cookies, candy, and drinks off the shelves, and throwing them into my shopping cart.
 The rebbetzin of my shul promised me her potato kugel and cholent, and my husband went to get beef jerky because it was Shlomo Zalman’s favorite food.

 I spent the entire Erev Shabbos crying.
 Although I’d never been invited to a Shabbos bar mitzvah event, I assumed that FFBs were always joined by a large extended family, as well as the boy’s classmates: all 30 of them.
 But because of our location, and the fact the kiddush was so impromptu, I didn’t expect us to have more than 20 guests.

-(Excerpted from Family First, Issue 670)
+(Originally featured in Family First, Issue 670)